camachevaz/ESL/_posts/2022-08-13-present-perfect-tutoring.markdown

 - Have you paid the rent yet?
 - Have you already cleaned your house?

-sound of letter Y is like "iiii"
+- sound of letter Y is like "iiii"
 - YOU "iu"
 - YESTERDAY "iesterdei"

-jet airplane

 ## Ever/Before questions:
 Emphasize if an action has happened in the life experience of a person, use in Yes/No questions.